CryptoSayin/Polyowl-frontend-main/README.md

-# PolyOwl Frontend
+# Polychicken Frontend

-This project contains the main features of the PolyOwl application.
+This project contains the main features of the Polychicken application.